 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from each of Brecon, Llanfoist and Ponthir, and five samples missing from Newport Nash.
+Ongoing access issues at Newport Nash have resulted in no samples being collected since 20 September.
+A trend cannot be inferred from Newport Nash due to no samples being collected.